yaoweili96/yaoweili96.github.io/_pages/research.md

 <br/><br/><br/> -->

 **2. Offline chemical imaging of UTLS aerosol samples**\
-(In collaboration with Alex Laskin Group at Puerdue University; Swarup China and Zezhen (Jay) Cheng at EMSL)
+(In collaboration with Alex Laskin Group at Puerdue University; Swarup China and Zezhen Cheng at EMSL)

 <img src="/images/STXM_image_DCOTSS.png" alt="STXM image from DCOTSS RF17" align="right" class="inline" width=350 height=350/>

 UTLS aerosols samples for offline chemical imaging analysis were collected by a cascade impactor (Mini-MOUDI 135, MSP) onboard the NASA ER-2 and WB-57 high-altitude research aircrafts.
-Offline analysis of DCOTSS samples revealed that organic-containing particles, especially organics from wildfire sources, are common in the summer stratosphere, highlighting the potential importance of halogen activation reactions on the organic surface.
+Preliminary analysis of DCOTSS samples revealed that organic-containing particles, especially organics from wildfire sources, are common in the summer stratosphere, highlighting the potential importance of halogen activation reactions on the organic surface.

 <br/><br/>